scottcm73/Python_API_tutorial/README.md

 ## Running the tests

-Testing will be performed locally before deployment.

 ## Deployment

-I will attempt to deploy on a Bluehost VPS running Centos.

 ## Built With

+*  json
-*  fastai.vision.all
+*  datetime
-*  nbdev.showdoc
+*  os
-*  matplotlib
+*  http.client

 ## Versioning

 Github was used for versioning.
-For the versions available, see https://github.com/scottcm73/dog_cat_classifier
+For the versions available, see https://github.com/scottcm73/Python_API_tutorial

 ## Author

-* The original authors are Jeremy Howard and Sylvain Gugger.

-However, I will attempt to deploy the saved model on a system without a gpu once the learning is accomplished.
 * **Scott McMahan** -- will be the author of the deployed version.